 Working with me

 I privilege my clients and value every moment of our time together.
-I therefore work to create a counselling context that works for you, so that you can utilise sessions to focus on your needs.
-As such I have partnered with Kemptown Counselling so that, in addition to regular working hours in my Brighton therapy rooms, I can offer late night (last session beginning 9pm) and early morning (first session beginning 8am) appointments.
+I work to create a counselling context that works for you, so that you can utilise sessions to focus on your needs.
+In addition to regular working hours in my Brighton therapy rooms, I can offer late night (last session beginning 9pm) and early morning (first session beginning 8am) appointments.
 I am also proud to be able to offer counselling in your own home.

 I see people as individuals, and each therapeutic relationship I develop is unique and tailored to the person’s needs.
 I have worked with people from 12 to 90 years of age, from a variety of socio-economic backgrounds and experiences, genders and sexualities and I have always focused on fostering a safe and deep enough connection to facilitate real exploration.
 Through my previous work and training I have worked therapeutically with a variety of client experiences, including depression, mild to moderate disordered eating, bereavement and loss, and later-life/third-life transitions.
 I’m open to short and long term work, and to taking things at the pace and consistency that works for you.